-The department offers programs leading to the Master of Science in Biology, Master of Science in Marine Science, and Doctor of Philosophy in Biology degrees.
+The department offers programs leading to the Master of Science in Biology, Master of Science in Marine Science, Master of Arts in Biological Sciences, and Doctor of Philosophy in Biology degrees.
 The graduate program is designed to provide broad training in the biological sciences, with focused areas of study in the fields of Molecular and Cellular Biology (MCB) or Ecology, Evolution, and Systematics (EES).
 Research foci within MCB include disease model systems; evolutionary and developmental genetics; microbiology and immunology; genomics; and protein biochemistry.
 Research foci within EES include population, community, and ecosystem ecology; microbial ecology; evolutionary biology; conservation genetics; animal behavior and physiology; and systematics, with a special emphasis on aquatic systems.

 Research facilities include: Molecular Biology Core Facility, Steven Johnson Molecular Systematics Lab, Optical Analysis Facility, Aquatic Chemistry Laboratory, Animal Care Facility, as well as extensive museum collections and databases in the Scientific Collections Facility.